equodev/chromium-multiplatform-testing/README.md

 # Project Setup

-First install the project dependencies by running the following command:
+To set up the project, start by installing the necessary dependencies using the following command in the root folder:

 ```sh
 yarn install